cursorweb/typing-warmup/research/ideas.md

 Look ahead (current word is hidden)
 Blind (only see current and next 2 words)
-Instant death -- as soon as you type a wrong character the whole test restarts Chinese??
+Instant death -- as soon as you type a wrong character the whole test restarts
+Fun: Common Code snippets!
+(Never mind maybe...)
+* C# boilerplate
+* C++ boilerplate
+* Rust boilerplate
+* HTML boilerplate (ow)

+## Chinese
+Chinese??
 Obviously accuracy doesn't mean anything...
 * Chinese Simplified
 * Chinese Traditional
 * Enable Pinyin or not
 * Preview Pinyin ^^

+## Individual
 Individual word mode: Type an individual word as fast as possible Guided Warmup: A selection of warmups to do.

-* split css into multiple files
-* load the test data as maybe json?
-* HEY ARE WE GOING TO DO REACT??????
-* some how add good component system (for pages etc)
-* maybe split tynput up to be more modular
+## Review
 * typing test where you 'review' monkeytype words
     * do the words, then repeat the incorrect words before moving on
     * other kinds of infinite tests

-Fun: Common Code snippets!
-(Never mind maybe...)
-* C# boilerplate
-* C++ boilerplate
-* Rust boilerplate
-* HTML boilerplate (ow)

 ## Repetition
 - Repeat slow & missed (you can configure this in settings)